DEPARTMENTS & OFFICES >

 3.8.2 When interviews are completed and a selection is made, the hiring manager and a Human Resources Department representative will determine the salary for the candidate or a salary change which resulted from a promotion, demotion or transfer of an internal candidate.
 The offer can be made by the hiring manager or the Human Resources Department.

 3.8.3 If the candidate accepts the position, the Human Resources Department will send a job acceptance letter to the successful candidate and a copy to the hiring manager.
-For positions of director level and above, the letter will be sent by the appropriate supervisor.

 3.9 When an employee who transfers to a new position is due for a performance evaluation shortly after the transfer, the following scale will be used for determining which department manager will do the evaluation:

 ||% By Each Department Manager